roads/Mephisto/examples/static_react_task_with_worker_opinion/README.md

 # Simple Static React Task with Worker Opinion

-This task is essentially the same as the `static-react-task` task except that there is a worker opinon form after finishing a Task.
+This task is essentially the same as the `static_react_task` task except that there is a worker opinon form after finishing a Task.

 The [static-react-task README](../static_react_task/README.md) should be read before running this task.